-The Traumatic Stress Clinic is a research clinic, meaning that all of the treatment provided through the Clinic is conducted as part of research trials.
-This research aims to investigate the usefulness of treatments for posttraumatic stress and complicated grief reactions.
+The Traumatic Stress Clinic is a research clinic, meaning that all of the treatment provided through the clinic is conducted as part of research trials.
+This research aims to investigate the usefulness of treatments for post-traumatic stress and complicated grief reactions.
 This means that the programs offered through the Traumatic Stress Clinic are based on the best treatments currently available for PTSD and prolonged grief.
 At the same time, these treatments are “cutting edge”, incorporating new and improved approaches for treating trauma and loss.
-Because we are a research clinic, patients at the Traumatic Stress Clinic have access to highly specialised programs with experts in the field and, because we are funded by research grants, treatment is free.
+Because we are a research clinic, patients at the Traumatic Stress Clinic have access to highly specialised programs with experts in the field, and because we are funded by research grants, treatment is free.

 How do I go about starting treatment?

-The first step for organising treatment at the Traumatic Stress Clinic is to complete an over-the-phone intake process to determine whether one of the treatment programs available will be suitable for your needs.
+The first step for organising treatment at the Traumatic Stress Clinic is to complete an over-the-phone intake process to determine whether one of our treatment programs will be suitable for your needs.
 This is because treatment is conducted as part of research trials and we are unable to be flexible with the treatment programs offered.